 Hand Signals

 I use hand signals a lot in my classroom.
-I have always felt that some students are intimidated when lots of hands are up to respond, and they don't have something to share.
-I see them shut down quickly because they don't want to appear like the only one who doesn't know an answer.
+I have always felt that some students are intimidated when many hands are up to respond, and they don’t have something to share.
+I see them shut down quickly because they don’t want to appear like the only one who doesn’t know an answer.

-Because of this, I've always asked my students put their thumbs up in front of them when they're ready to answer my question.
+Because of this, I’ve always asked my students to put their thumbs up in front of them when they’re ready to answer my question.
 That way, the signal is for me, not for everyone else.
 The students looking for some peer attention are toned down a little, and the students who are hesitant to take a risk will suddenly feel like they can do this.

 Personal Whiteboards